What is the CCL Climate Action Program?

 You can enroll in text alerts at https://cclusa.org/text.

-What are the benefits of the new CCL's Climate Action Program? / Why are we transitioning?
+What are the benefits of CCL's Climate Action Program?

-Mobilization Managers will play an important role for their local chapter.
-As a local leader supporting the CCL Climate Action Program you can help encourage your local chapter members to take action each month with CCL’s tailored actions.
-Similar to the MCC dashboard view, you can also see which local volunteers have taken actions using the Recent Chapter Actions view in the Action Tracker.
-You will also be able to access the contact information for your chapter’s callers so that you can continue to find ways to encourage your callers to take important and time-sensitive actions.
+Most importantly, Mobilization Managers play an key role for their local chapter and district.
+As a local leader supporting the CCL Climate Action Program, MMs encourage and help local volunteers to take the action in the CAP alert each month.
+MMs can see which volunteers in their chapter (and in other chapters in the district and state) have taken action using the Recent Chapter Actions view in the Action Tracker.
+MMs can access volunteer contact information in the chapter roster tool so that MMs can encourage and help volunteers to take important and time-sensitive actions.

 How do I unsubscribe from CCL's Climate Action Program?